 Under Pennsylvania law, all drivers’ injuries will be covered by their own personal injury protection or “PIP” coverage on their insurance policy, regardless of who was at fault.
 When this coverage is exhausted, victims can seek additional compensation from the at-fault party’s insurance for damages.

 In Pennsylvania, car accident victims are bound by the tort option they select on their car insurance policy.
 A full tort policy allows you to sue for pain and suffering if you’re hit and injured by another driver.
 A limited tort policy limits your ability to sue.
 With a limited tort policy, you can sue for medical bills and lost wages only, unless your injuries are severe enough to breach this limitation.
 There are some exceptions to this rule.
-If you were a pedestrian hit by a car, you will automatically enjoy the benefits of a full tort policy.
-Likewise, if you were hit by an out-of-state driver, you would enjoy the privileges of a full tort policy.
+If you were a pedestrian hit by a car, you would automatically enjoy the benefits of a full tort policy.
+Likewise, if an out-of-state driver hit you, you would enjoy the privileges of a full tort policy.

 Another form of coverage that can help you after being hit by a distracted driver is your uninsured and underinsured motorist coverage.
 If the driver who hit you does not have sufficient insurance coverage to compensate you for your damages, you may look to your own uninsured/underinsured motorist coverage for additional funds.